header_slot_prep

 Yes, on some slots.

-While making a large bet doesn’t guarantee a jackpot, on some slots it will increase your odds.
-A slot’s pay table is included in the instructions for that game, and we recommend reading them.
-We typically only look for the section on whether a larger bet improves the odds, which is usually buried near the end.
+A slot’s pay table is included in the instructions for that game, and we recommend reading them ONLY for that bit of information.
+It’s usually buried near the end.

 No, but…